phalcon/blog/data/posts/2017-04-17-2017-survey-results.md

 1. Speed/Performance is very important
 2. The documentation needs a lot of work

+We will ensure that speed/performance are number one in our priority list, while keeping the framework feature rich.
+Indeed our documentation has not been stellar and more importantly not uniformed.
+Work on this has [already started](https://github.com/niden/docs/tree/Refactor) in Q1 where a total revamp of the documentation is scheduled at the end of this quarter (Q2) or earlier if possible.

 We are also working on our Q2 goals (new blog post coming shortly) which take the above in consideration.

 ### Appendix